top of page

 After graduation, with the help of the school and a social worker, they are placed in an apartment together and are set up with jobs.
 Quincy works in a cafe and Biddy cleans and takes care of Lizabeth, the old woman who hired them and gave them housing.
 Out in the "real world," trying to find their way, Quincy, Biddy, AND Lizabeth all struggle, grow, and change.
 I cried, and I wanted to throw up at some points, but most of all, I feel happy that I came across this story.

 I am thinking that I will book talk Girls Like Us to my kids and see if anyone will pick it up for independent reading time.
-There are two very tough scenes in the book that make me hesitant to use it as a full-class text, but I wouldn't hesitate to display it in my room (9th-12th graders) and try and get some kids to read it individually.
+There are two very tough scenes in the book that make me hesitant to use it as a full-class text, but I wouldn't hesitate to display it in my room (9th-12th graders) for kids who want to opt-into reading it.

 I could also work as part of a choice-book unit about disabilities...or maybe a choice for literature circles.
 I have taught Stuck in Neutral and Wonder by themselves, but it would be cool to do a unit where kids could choose from Stuck in Neutral, Wonder, Marcelo in the Real World, and Girls Like Us.